marcodeangelis/stochastic-area-metric/README.md

-The plot will confirm this intuition.
+The plot confirms this intuition.

 ```python